bgoonz/web-dev-notes-resource-site/2-content/REACT/REPOS/reactjs.org-master/content/docs/hooks-overview.md

 }
 ```

 In this example, React would unsubscribe from our `ChatAPI` when the component unmounts, as well as before re-running the effect due to a subsequent render.
-(If you want, there's a way to [tell React to skip re-subscribing](/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects) if the `props.friend.id` we passed to `ChatAPI` didn’t change.)
+(If you want, there's a way to [tell React to skip re-subscribing](/docs/hooks-effect.html#tip-optimizing-performance-by-skipping-effects) if the `props.friend.id` we passed to `ChatAPI` didn't change.)

 Just like with `useState`, you can use more than a single effect in a component: